Rights group: Israel approves over 4,000 new settler homes

 It was a jolting illustration of Israel's policies in the territory it has occupied for nearly 55 years.
 Critics, including three major human rights groups, say those policies amount to apartheid, a charge Israel rejects as an attack on its very legitimacy.

-Israel approved some 3,000 settler homes in October, brushing aside a rebuke from the United States, its closest ally.
+Israel approved some 3,000 settler homes in October, brushing aside a rebuke from the U.S., its closest ally.
 Peace talks with the Palestinians broke down more than a decade ago, in part because of Israel's continuing construction on lands the Palestinians want for a future state.

 On Wednesday, Israeli troops demolished at least 18 buildings and structures in the West Bank following a Supreme Court decision that would force at least 1,000 Palestinians out of an area Israel designated as a firing zone in the early 1980s.